Tetsuyuki Morikawa: Arrest

 During her lifetime, A had repeatedly claimed that she was afraid that Morikawa might harm her or her family members, and after interviewing neighbors, authorities learned that a suspicious man had been pestering the pair in the last few days.
 Examination of several fingerprints found at the crime scene matched those of Morikawa, which had been on file from his prior murder conviction, leading to a warrant being issued for his arrest.

 In the meantime, Morikawa had escaped to Tamana, where he became acquainted with a woman whom he had met at a restaurant.
 The pair spent the night at a local hotel, and on July 28, they took a taxi to the Arao Racecourse in Arao.
 However, when Morikawa paid 10,000 yen for the taxi fare (3,290 yen), the driver did not have enough change to repay him, so the three instead went to a nearby sushi restaurant to eat.
 While eating, the driver noticed that his male client resembled the fugitive Morikawa, but did not immediately report this to the police.
 Eventually, his curiosity got him to check the order book and see that he had picked up the pair from Tamana, prompting him to notify the local police just in case.
 In response to this, officers from both Tamana and Arao were dispatched to survey the racecourse until one stopped a man resembling Morikawa.
 Upon questioning him, it did indeed turn out to be him, and Morikawa readily admitted his involvement in the murder.
 Later that day, a sashimi knife, thought to be the murder weapon, was found in an agricultural canal about 200 meters northwest of the crime scene.

 In the subsequent interrogation, Morikawa again admitted to the murders, but denied that he intended to rob them.
 Despite this, he was charged with murder, robbery, burglary and firearm violations.
-After being charged, Morikawa told admitted that he's a lifer on parole and that he intended to kill everyone on his hit list.
+After being charged, Morikawa admitted that he was a lifer on parole and that he intended to kill everyone on his hit list.